-As a consumer, you’ve probably noticed how nifty and efficient Universal Product Codes are.
+As a consumer, you’ve probably noticed how nifty and efficient Universal Product Codes (UPC code) are.
 And as an entrepreneur, you may have figured out that having UPCs or bar codes on your products could be important for ensuring their success at retail.

 UPCs are the unique configurations – consisting of a block of black and white bars with an accompanying number that appear on each individual product in the American retailing system.
 Because they help standardize the identities of millions of products across various manufacturing, distribution and retailing systems, UPCs have become crucial for making sure that everyone in the marketplace is buying and selling exactly what they think they’re buying and selling.

 And for startups, getting UPC codes for your products has become part of the price of admission for scaling up your production, distribution and sales.
 Here’s what you need to know: